Cleric

 When you choose this domain at 3rd level, you gain proficiency with smith’s tools and one other set of artisan tools.

 As part of this ritual, you must lay out materials, which can include coins or other valuables, with a value equal to the creation.
-The materials irretrievably coalesce and transform into the creation at the ritual’s end, magically forming parts of the creation.
+The materials transform into the creation at the ritual’s end, magically forming parts of the creation.

 The ritual can create a duplicate of specific nonmagical items, such as a key, only if you possess the original during the ritual.

-• The wearer gains a +1 bonus to attack and damage rolls (weapons only).
+The wielder gains a +1 bonus to attack and damage rolls (weapons only).

-• The wearer deals an additional 1d4 damage of any damage type (such as fire, lightning, bludgeoning, psychic, etc.) when making attacks with the weapon.
-You must chose the damage type when you select this option (weapons only).
+The wielder deals an additional 1d6 damage of any damage type (such as fire, lightning, bludgeoning, psychic, etc.) on the first attack with the weapon each turn.
+You must choose the damage type when you select this option (weapons only).

 Divine Forge